Skip to main content

 How Montana Compares to Neighboring States

-Montana is a higher-cost state for starting a Storage Unit Facility, with a cost-of-living index of 105.6 (national average is 100).
-Compared to neighboring North Dakota ($594,000 median startup cost), Montana has higher costs for a Storage Unit Facility.
+Montana is close to the national average for Storage Unit Facility startup costs, with a cost-of-living index of 96.8.
+Compared to neighboring North Dakota ($492,000 median startup cost), Montana has higher costs for a Storage Unit Facility.

 StateEst.
 CostLLC Fee